 - The particular pronominal forms like tugi (to you), migi (to me).
 Now, these forms furthermore changed.
 Tugi becomes Tuki, and Migi becomes Miki.

 - Post positions like Kanne (with) Kasa (from).

 - Special liking for forms ending with (U).
 Therefore, word cacu used for (father), kurtu (shirt), manu (human being).

 - ER probably made Verb stems, e.g., khaderana (to make a stand), baderana (to give bath).

 |Dogri in Devanagari||English meaning|

 On 22 December 2003, Dogri got its official recognization.
 When included in the 8th Schedule of the Indian Constitution.
 It becomes the national language of India.
 After that, it is being taught in Schools and Colleges.
-It was a significant push by the Indian Government to the Language.
-That was a great day for Dogra’s and Sahitya Academy of India to recognize it as an Independent Language.
+It was a significant push by the Indian Government to the language.
+That was an excellent day for Dogra’s and Sahitya Academy of India to recognize it as an Independent Language.

 On the other hand, In Pakistan, it is still not an official Language.
 Therefore, the condition of the Language called Pahari Language is in vain.
 Which is not suitable for the progress of the language.
 It is still waiting for its glorious days.

 Future of Dogri Looks not so great because we already forget its original Script Akkhar, and we know all languages without their original script are not sustainable in the long term.